Nzekwe Gerald Uchenna

 When it was time to take the headless body of Ikechukwu to the local mortuary, there was a massive procession and protested by Owerri people.

 People came out in 1000s to protest the boys ritual killing.
-They stayed around and within the hotel premises, waited for the police to confirm that it was indeed a ritual murder while more were matching and trooping to the scene of the ritual Murder as the news was spreading.
+They stayed around and within the hotel premises, waited for the police to confirm that it was indeed a ritual murder while more were matching and trooping to the scene of the Ritual Murder as the news was spreading.

 It was in the midst of this tension that the local media station made its miscalculation.
 They showed the image of Innocent Ekeanyanwu holding the head of his victim.

 The goal of the media was to assure the people, assuage public fear, ask the public to help identify the boy and show official transparency but what followed next was a catastrophe.
-All hell broke loose as the enraged people of Owerri went haywire after the image was first broadcast on the 24th of September.
+All hell broke loose as the enraged people of Owerri went haywire after the image was the first broadcast on the 24th of September.

 All Owerri residents abandoned their businesses and congregated at the town’s central marketplace.
 It was there they decided on the next plan of action and outlined their strategies to deal with the Otokoto ‘headhunters’.